Insurance Claim Adjuster Secret Tactics

 Remember, when referencing an estimate to the adjuster, it’s crucial that you are referencing the most recent estimate.
 As a matter of course, there is usually a second or third estimate that is called “a supplement.”
 The second or third estimate is usually obtained after the car goes in for actual repairs.
 During repairs, the shop will take apart the damaged area of the car and search for hidden damage.
 Don’t let the insurance claim adjuster’s secret tactics work.
 Contact a lawyer today.

 Pre-existing injuries can be a significant weakness in your claim.
 Adjuster’s often thoroughly review medical records when evaluating an injury claim, sometimes coming to the conclusion that your injuries already existed before the collision.

 Unless the accident in question caused your injuries, the insurance company doesn’t have to pay for it.
-But there is an important distinction to make:
+The next insurance claim adjuster’s secret tactic is:

 The insurance company doesn’t owe for injuries that already existed, but they DO owe for the injuries caused or affected by the accident.

 If the pre-existing condition is one that is known, arguments can still be made that the accident in question affected and even changed your pre-existing medical condition.

 Keeping this in mind, let’s examine how we can respond to the adjuster by explaining the difference between an aggravation and an exacerbation of a preexisting condition.